SURVEY & ARTILLERY (cont'd)

 Technical Data

-NOTE: the Online Compass Museum doesn't possess this item.
-The picture was sent by a visitor.
-The Museum has four other exhibits (see RICHER, SECRETAN and two no name, one being part of a military theodolite (see trough compass below).
+NOTE: the museum doesn't possess this item.
+This picture was sent by a visitor.
+The museum has four other exhibits (see RICHER, SECRETAN and two no-name, items, one being part of a military theodolite, see the trough compass below).

 Square protractor